NuriaSalasVazquez/project-da-promo-49-modulo-3-team-4/README.md

 # Data Analysis for Employee Retention and Job Satisfaction

 This project aims to analyze employee data from ABC Corporation to identify key factors influencing job satisfaction and talent retention.
-Our company, **4ward Thinkers**, uses exploratory data analysis (EDA) and visualizations to provide recommendations for improving the work environment and reducing turnover.
+Our company, **4ward Thinkers**, uses exploratory data analysis (EDA) and visualizations to provide recommendations for improving the work environment and reducing attrition.

 ## 🚀 Repository Structure